 Did you know the average knowledge worker switches between 10 tools up to 25 times per day?
-Integration-centric BPM works to solve that problem.
+Integration-centric BPM addresses that problem through digital transformation—adopting technology to use and integrate tools in one central platform.
 By enabling integrations between tools, you can create a central source of truth for all of your information.
 Instead of manually updating your tools or searching through apps for the data you need, integration-centric BPM makes it easy to find information and prevents things from falling through the cracks.Verbind Asana met uw favoriete apps

 Business process management focuses on the end-to-end business process.
 Instead of homing in on a specific workflow, BPM aims to improve efficiency and effectiveness across your organization.

 Part of BPM is workflow management.
 A workflow is an end-to-end process that helps teams meet their goals by connecting the right people to the right data at the right time.
 Workflows organize data in an understandable and repeatable way by focusing on three things: planning, execution, and review.
 An effective workflow is a repeatable, sustainable business process.